Value Functions and Optimality Conditions for Nonconvex Variational Problems with an Infinite Horizon in Banach Spaces: Appendix I

 for every $v\in E$. \end{prop}

-A similar result holds for Gateaux subdifferential mappings, but the proof is rather different from the one for Clarke subdifferential mappings since it involves a geometric aspect using the contingent cone with its polarity.
+A similar result holds for Dini--Hadamard subdifferential mappings, but the proof is rather different from the one for Clarke subdifferential mappings since it involves a geometric aspect using the contingent cone and its polar.